bgoodspeed/jtl/README.md

-# JTL — JSON-to-JSON Transform Loader
+# JTL - JSON-to-JSON Transform Loader

-**JTL** is a small, declarative JSON→JSON ETL tool powered by jq.
+**JTL** is a small, declarative JSON-JSON ETL tool powered by jq.
 It’s designed to help you extract data from scanner outputs (Trivy, Prowler, etc.) and map them into a fixed structure (e.g., a `finding` object with `title`, `affected_entities`, `description`, …).

 You describe mappings as one‑liners in an ETL spec (`etl.json`) and run them against a source JSON (`src.json`) and an optional destination/seed JSON (`dst.json`).
 You can also chain multiple ETLs with a **meta-ETL** (`meta.json`), with context (`ctx`) that’s available to jq expressions.